PentiaLabs/crust-io/README.md

 ```
 ├── dist/
-│   ├── Frontpage
+│   ├── About us
-│   │   ├── Subpage to frontpage
+│   │   ├── Subpage to about us
 │   │   │   ├── index.html
-│   ├── Some other page
+│   ├── Contacte
 │   │   ├── index.html
-│   ├── A third page
-│   │   ├── index.html
-│   ├── index.html
+├── index.html
 ```

 The content of the ```dist```-folder should be ready to ship to any web hosting provider possible and is now considered to be unattached to the crust framework.
 If you need to do changes, you should do them inside the ```source```-folder, run it through crust again and re-upload the content of the ```dist```-folder.

+Please note that the ```source```-folder itself has both content and config files associated to itself and will upon render be turned into the front page.

 ***